 - Inclusion of shipment expenditures on the monthly Expenditure Statement

 The first step to shipping via FedEx online at Stanford is to request a FedEx.com account.
-You may:
+Active employees may:

 - Request creation of a FedEx.com account

-- Remove PTA(s) associated to your existing account
+- Remove PTA(s) associated to an existing account

-- If you are requesting a new account, you will receive a Stanford login and password via email to use on the FedEx web site.
-You may change your password immediately after logging into your new account.
+- After requesting a new FedEx.com account, a Stanford login and password will be emailed to the requester use on the FedEx website.
+The password can be changed immediately after logging into the new account.

-- If you are requesting to add or remove PTA(s) from your FedEx.com account, you will receive an email notifying you that the PTA(s) has been added to your FedEx.com account or that the PTA has been removed.
+- After requesting to add or remove PTA(s) from a FedEx.com account, an email will be sent to the requester with a notification that the PTA(s) has been added to or removed from the FedEx.com account.

-If you ship dry ice, biological materials, hazardous chemical materials, compressed gases, environmental pollutants, noxious items, or any other regulated "Dangerous Goods" in any amount, Federal regulation and Stanford Policy (Admin Guide Policy 5.1.1 and 5.1.2) require that both the person(s) packing the material and the individual signing the shipping papers must be trained and recertified.
-If you infrequently ship "Dangerous Goods" (other than biological materials or dry ice), you can use the services of an EH&S-certified shipper to prepare and package your material and sign the shipping papers.
+When shipping dry ice, biological materials, hazardous chemical materials, compressed gases, environmental pollutants, noxious items, or any other regulated "Dangerous Goods" in any amount, Federal regulation and Stanford Policy (Admin Guide Policy 5.1.1 and 5.1.2) require that both the person(s) packing the materials and the individual signing the shipping papers must be trained and recertified.
+Active employees that do not frequently ship "Dangerous Goods" (other than biological materials or dry ice), can use the services of an EH&S-certified shipper to prepare and package materials and sign the shipping papers.

 Stanford personnel are not allowed to ship any radioactive materials.
-If you need to ship radioactive materials, contact Health Physics:
+To ship radioactive materials, contact Health Physics: